MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 - New phase display options in IQ#.
 See the [`%config` magic command reference](xref:microsoft.quantum.iqsharp.magic-ref.config) for more details.
 - IQ# is now provided as a [`conda` package](https://anaconda.org/quantum-engineering/iqsharp) for IQ# installation to support local installation to a conda environment.
 - When using the simulator, qubits no longer need to be in the |0⟩ state upon release, but can be automatically reset if they were measured immediately before releasing.
+- Updates to make it easier for IQ# users to consume library packages with different QDK versions, requiring only major & minor version numbers match rather than the exact same version
 - Bug fixes

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed), [compiler](https://github.com/microsoft/qsharp-compiler/pulls?q=is%3Apr+is%3Aclosed), [runtime](https://github.com/microsoft/qsharp-runtime/pulls?q=is%3Apr+is%3Aclosed), [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed), [IQ#](https://github.com/microsoft/iqsharp/pulls?q=is%3Apr+is%3Aclosed) and [Katas](https://github.com/microsoft/QuantumKatas/pulls?q=is%3Apr+is%3Aclosed).